 This documentation should include detailed information about the device's design, development, key design choices, functionality, performance characteristics, system architecture, computational resources to develop, train and test, and intended use and purpose.
-Manufacturers must also provide evidence of conformity with relevant regulatory requirements, including validation data, risk assessments, and quality management processes (MDR, Annex II; AI Act, Article 11).
+Manufacturers must also provide evidence of conformity with relevant regulatory requirements, including training, validation and test data, risk assessments, and quality management processes (MDR, Annex II; AIA, Article 11).
 Both regulations aim to ensure that manufacturers maintain detailed and up-to-date records to demonstrate compliance.
-The technical documentation (TD) should also address the requirements of MDR Annex III and Article 72 AIA.
+The technical documentation should also address the requirements of MDR Annex III and Article 72 AIA.

-Note: Article 8.2 of the AI Regulation would be appropriate to avoid duplication and minimize additional burdens.
-Thereby providers shall have a choice of integrating, as appropriate, the necessary testing and reporting processes, information and documentation required under the AI Act with regard to their MDAI product into documentation and procedures that already exist and are required under the MDR or IVDR.
+In accordance with Article 8 paragraph2 of the AIA to avoid duplication and minimize additional burdens manufacturers have a choice of integrating, as appropriate, the necessary testing and reporting processes, information and documentation required under the AIA with regard to their MDAI product into documentation and procedures that already exist and are required under the MDR or IVDR.

-Where it relates to technical documentation, Article 11 (2) of the AIA indicates that for medical device AI Systems, a single set of technical documentation shall be drawn up.

 Will the assessment of the technical documentation by a notified body as it is defined in Annex VII of the AIA follow a sampling of MDR Class IIa / Class IIb and IVDR Class B / Class C devices as it is laid out in MDCG 2019-13?

 Yes, sampling rules of the governing conformity assessment procedure remain applicable.
 AI systems falling under the definition of an in vitro diagnostic or medical devices of the IVDR or MDR are governed by the applicable regulation.
 Since Article 52(4) and (6) of the MDR and Article 48(7) and (9) of the IVDR establish the need to assess the technical documentation of at least one representative device per generic device group (for Class IIb and Class C) and for each category of devices (for Class IIa and Class B) prior to issuing a certificate.
 Section 2.3 and 3.4 of Annex IX of IVDR and MDR (and section 10 of Annex XI of the MDR) defines that the quality management system assessment must be accompanied by the assessment of technical documentation for devices selected on a representative basis.